 “When negotiating, there is a strong norm that a party should respond to each concession that his or her counterpart makes with a concession of his or her own, even if the initial offer was rather extreme.”

 In other words, ask for a lot and back off.

-Use multiple psychological principles in your negotiations at once, to strengthen your negotiations (examples include: commitment and consistency, reciprocation, scarcity, and social proof).
+Use multiple psychological principles to strengthen your negotiations (examples include: commitment and consistency, reciprocation, scarcity, and social proof).

-You can use commitment and consistency bias after the collection agency agrees to a settlement amount, and then you add in “But part of the deal must include removal of the debt from my credit report.”
-You can use social proof by illustrating the hundreds of other complaints online about the same situation to enforce your argument.
+You can use commitment and consistency bias after the collection agency agrees to a settlement amount.
+Then you add, “But part of the deal must include removal of the debt from my credit report.”
+Finally, you can use social proof to enforce your argument by illustrating hundreds of other complaints online about the same situation.

 Use Odd Numbers:

 Don’t use a round number when negotiating.
 Instead, use an odd number when making an offer, such as “I’m willing to offer you a lump-sum payment of $12,399.08 as payment in full.”

 Using an odd number shows you’ve carefully calculated your offer.